-As described above in "-The Secured Overnight Financing Rate ('SOFR') is a relatively new market index and as the related market continues to develop the performance of your certificates may be different from the performance of certificates linked to indices that have historically been more widely used" we will have discretion with respect to certain elements of the index replacement process, including determining which index replacement is available, determining the earliest practicable index determination date for using the index replacement, determining index replacement adjustments (if not otherwise determined by applicable governing bodies or authorities) and making additional index replacement conforming changes (including potential changes affecting the business day convention and index determination date).
+As described above in "-The Secured Overnight Financing Rate ('SOFR') is a relatively new market index and as the related market continues to develop the performance of the certificates may be different from the performance of certificates linked to indices that have historically been more widely used" we will have discretion with respect to certain elements of the index replacement process, including determining which index replacement is available, determining the earliest practicable index determined by applicable governing bodies or authorities) and making additional index replacement conforming changes (including potential changes affecting the business day convention and index determination date).
 If we, in our sole discretion, determine that an alternative index is not administratively feasible, including as a result of technical, administrative or operational constraints, then such alternative index will be deemed not subject to determination as of such date.
 We may determine that an alternative is not administratively feasible even if such rate has been adopted by other market participants for similar securities, and any such determination may adversely affect the liquidity, yields and market values of the certificates.
 Any such determination will be at our sole discretion and none of the foregoing determinations, or the application thereof to payment calculations on the certificates, will be subject to the approval of certificateholders.
 Moreover, any such determinations may adversely affect the liquidity, yields and market values of your certificates.